DeanLemans/deanlemans.github.io/content/00-raw/clippings/zine - personal websites and the law.md

 ---
 title: zine - personal websites and the law
 source: https://avas.bearblog.dev/zine-law/
+modified: 2026-05-03
+id: 01KQQV6TT2M1TGTRQFTC61BFXF
+description: turned a submission into a zine.
+created: 2025-10-31
 author:
   - "[[ava's blog]]"
-created: 2025-10-31
-description: turned a submission into a zine.
-modified: 2026-04-19
-id: 01KQQV6TT2M1TGTRQFTC61BFXF
 ---

 > [!danger] NOT MINE
 > This is just a reference/bookmarked article from the internet i found interesting!

 ---